Hello and welcome back! This is episode 2 of the Martin Bailey Photography Podcast!

 One other thing you can do is to use a monopod.
-A monopod take no time to setup if you have a lever or trigger type quick release to adjust the height of the leg and does give a lot of additional stability, at the expense of just a little freedom of movement.
+A monopod takes no time to set up if you have a lever or trigger type quick release to adjust the height of the leg and does give a lot of additional stability, at the expense of just a little freedom of movement.

 The Music is copyright of William Cushman © 2005 – used with kind permission.